nanoticity/bounce-rl/README.md

 This demo shows what the code does after being fully trained previously so you don't have to wait like 30 minutes for the code to train fully.

 ## Playable
-This is the base game that I submitted for High Seas, just so you can get a sense for what the computer is trying to learn.∫
+This is the base game that I submitted for High Seas, just so you can get a sense for what the computer is trying to learn.